DreamingRaven/RavenSLA/README.md

 especially the distortion that would occur the further the galvanometer was from any single point on the bed, since the same step would result in different distances.

-\*this repository is in the process of being deprecated by a newer version, based on the ESP32.
+\*this repository is no longer in development, hopefully in the future I will have time to completeley overhaul everything to be more consistent, stable, and configurable.

 ![ravensla prototype](https://user-images.githubusercontent.com/10534713/29745794-dbba512e-8abc-11e7-8412-58877c0a0c33.jpg)